ControlSystemStudio/phoebus/app/alarm/Readme.md

 The talk messages are unidirectional from the alarm server to the alarm annunciator.
 Both command and talk topics are configured to delete older messages, because only new messages are relevant.

 The primary topic is bidirectional.
-The alarm server receives configuration messages and sends state updates.
+The alarm server receives configurationData messages and sends state updates.
 Both types of messages are combined in one topic to assert that their order is preserved.
 If they were sent via separate, unidirectional topics, both the server and the client would need to merge the messages based on their time stamp, which adds unnecessary complexity.
-Instead, we communicate both configuration and state updates in one topic, distinguishing the message type via the `key` as described below.
+Instead, we communicate both configurationData and state updates in one topic, distinguishing the message type via the `key` as described below.
 The primary topic is compacted, i.e. it uses `cleanup.policy=compact` to keep